-- c) Define the type of equipment/weapons permissible - service weapon with ammo, handcuffs, police baton (rubber), chemical spray (capsicum) - d) Define the conditions to use coercive measures/weapons (warnings, targets, etc)
+c) Define the type of equipment/weapons permissible

+The use of the following equipment are allowed: regular service hand-weapons with ammo, handcuffs, police baton (rubber), chemical spray (capsicum) and service dogs.
+The dogs must be leashed and muzzled.

+d) Define the conditions to use coercive measures/weapons (warnings, targets, etc)